Health, Agri-food and Bioeconomy

 This project has been financed by the European Union’s Horizon 2020 Research and Innovation programme, under grant agreement 640462.

-“Our project is designed to test, validate and optimise, at laboratory and pilot scale, the individual stages of the process supply chain to produce cost-competitive biobutanol from three types of lignocellulosic biomass and waste.
-The final result will contribute to the European target of 10% renewable fuels by 2020.”
+“Our project is designed to test, validate and optimise, at laboratory and pilot scale, the individual stages of the process supply chain to produce cost-competitive biobutanol from three types of lignocellulosic biomass and waste.”

 Igor Idareta